-Angel's Landing: the extreme hike worth every step
+Angel's Landing: the extreme hike that's worth every step

 Zion Canyon, Utah, with majestic cliffs and a green valley on a sunny summer day.

 There are hikes that test the body.
-And then there are those that test the soul.
-Angel’s Landing in Zion National Park is both — a trial of willpower, fear, and the desire to reach the summit to see the world from a place where you truly feel alive.
+And there are those that challenge the soul.
+Angel’s Landing in Zion National Park is both—a trial of will, fear, and the desire to reach the top to see the world from a place where you truly feel alive.

-This legendary hike is everything its name promises — a step on the edge of the sky, where the Earth ends and infinity begins.
+This legendary hike is everything its name promises—a step on the edge of heaven, where Earth ends and infinity begins.

 What is the Angel’s Landing hike?